EricMFink/PRcasebook/Chapters/Part 6 - Advocacy/Advocacy & Conduct in Litigation.md

 - Eleanor H. Norton, Bargaining and the Ethic of Process, 64 N.Y.U.
 L.
 Rev. 493 (1989)

-- Daisy H. Floyd, Can the Judge Do That? --- The Need for a Clearer Judicial Role in
+- Daisy H. Floyd, Can the Judge Do That?---The Need for a Clearer Judicial Role in

 Settlement, 26 Ariz.
 St. L.J.
 45 (1994)